jomit/BotWorkshop/4-IntegratewithExternalSystems.md

 There are multiple ways to [connect an on-premises network to Azure](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/).
 For this excercise we will use a more simpler route to connect via [message patterns](https://docs.microsoft.com/en-us/azure/architecture/patterns/category/messaging) using [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview).

 To enable two way communication with Service Bus, we will need a listener app running on premises which can securely access our on premises system and then communicate back with our Azure Bot Service.
+The Bot request will be handled by a single queue but for response we will create a new queue per user.
 Here are steps to integrate the two way communication:

     1. Create Service Bus Queue
     2. Create on premises Bot Request Processor App